patch105/TransferISDM/README.md

 ## Simulation Code Overview

-At its simplest, you can run a scenario from the simulation code via running sequentially these two scripts:
+At its simplest, you can run a scenario all the way through from the simulation code via running sequentially this script:

 Run a scenario with the [0a.
 Run ALL Replicates.R](https://github.com/patch105/AntarcticISDM/blob/main/0a.Run_ALL_Replicates.R) function.
-Here you name your scenario and set the scenario specifications and parameters.
+Here, you name your scenario and set the scenario specifications and parameters.

-Plot the outputs from the scenario with the [0.Summarise_Plot_ALL_Jobs.R](https://github.com/patch105/AntarcticISDM/blob/main/0.Summarise_Plot_ALL_Jobs.R) function.
-Your input scenario name in this script must match your scenario name in the previous script.

-Embedded in these two scripts are calls to several other functions and scripts which are outlined below.
+Embedded in this script are calls to several other scripts which are outlined below.

 ## Run a scenario